forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: Ensure that your code adheres to best practices with these Code Analyzer v5 (Beta) commands, which are now marked as just-in-time (JIT) commands in this release of Salesforce CLI:
+* NEW: Ensure that your code adheres to best practices with these Code Analyzer v5 (Beta) commands in the just-in-time (JIT) `code-analyzer` plugin:

     * `code-analyzer config` :  Display the current state of configuration for Code Analyzer.
     * `code-analyzer rules` : List the rules that are available to analyze your code.
     * `code-analyzer run`  :  Analyze your code with a selection of rules to ensure good coding practices.

-   The commands aren't automatically included in the core Salesforce CLI; instead, they're installed the first time you run them, so you don't need to explicitly install the plugin.
+   The `code-analyzer` plugin isn't included in the core Salesforce CLI; instead, it's now installed the first time you run one of its commands.

    The Code Analyzer v4 commands, such as `scanner run`, are also JIT and continue to work the same as before.
-Because the v4 and v5 commands are in separate CLI topics, they don't interfere with each other.
+Because the v4 and v5 commands are in separate CLI topics and plugins, they don't interfere with each other.

     See the [Salesforce Code Analzyer v5 (Beta)](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html) documentation for more information about how to use these new v5 commands to identify problems earlier in your development process.